 Here is a how the bracket breaks down.
 There are two groups in the bracket- A and B. Each group has six games in it.
 All you have to do is guess who is going to win each of the games as they advance towards the championship round.

-For instance, group A has Mississippi State and Oregon State squaring off in game 1 and Indiana and Louisville going in game 2.
+For instance, group A has Arkansas and Virginia squaring off in game 1 and Florida and Miaimi going in game 2.
 Pick who is going to win each of those games and then those two teams will square off in game 3.
 The losers of games 1 and 2 will then square off in game 4.
 Then, the loser in game 3 plays the winner of game 4 in game 5.

 At that point, there will be one team left in the group that is 2-0 (winner of game 3) and one that is 2-1 (winner of game 5).
 Those two teams play in game 6, which is an elimination game.
 If the 2-0 team loses, they play a game 7 and the winner advances to the championship.
 If the 2-0 team wins game 6, they go straight to the championship without game 7.
-BUT, for the sake of this bracket, I am going to count it as one game.
+BUT, for the sake of this bracket, I am going to count games 6 and 7 as one game.
 Just pick who you think is going to advance.
 It doesn't matter how they do it.
-I am going to call it game 6/7.
+I call it game 6/7.